cristine-eross/cristine-eross/README.md

 # Short about me 👇

 ### 👋 Hi, I’m Cristine, learning web development.
-#### I'm coding every day because I truly ENJOY it and aim to GET HIRED as a developer.
-One day.
+I'm coding every day because I truly ENJOY it and my goal is to turn my passion into a career.

-What I can do at this point:
+#### What I can do at this point:

 - create and manage **WordPress** websites (Elementor Containers and E-Commerce experience)
 - build and deploy simple websites using **HTML**, **CSS** and **JavaScript**